 SCHOOL CAMPS

 School Camps are an important learning and socialising experience and are part of the school curriculum for Year 6.
+Year 6 camp fee is covered within our school fee structure, so no extra cost is required.

 INTERSCHOOL SPORT